bufbuild-ru/docs/docs/bsr/csr/overview/index.md

 This feature is only available on the Enterprise plan.

 The Buf Schema Registry (BSR) includes a Protobuf-first implementation of the Confluent Schema Registry ([CSR](https://docs.confluent.io/platform/current/schema-registry/index.html)) APIs.
-It's designed to strengthen your streaming data quality where it helps the most—at build time, and at the source of truth for your schemas.
+It's designed to strengthen your streaming data quality where it helps the most — at build time, and at the source of truth for your schemas.
 Because the BSR implements the entirety of the CSR API, you can take advantage of the Confluent ecosystem, including stream processing systems like kSQL and Kafka Connect, without the risk of runtime errors.

 - Creating a CSR instance is a 1-step process, and instances can be easily managed by your BSR admins.
-- The BSR maps Confluent subjects to messages in your schema with straightforward annotations—no migration or conversion to other schema formats required.
+- The BSR maps Confluent subjects to messages in your schema with straightforward annotations — no migration or conversion to other schema formats required.
 It brings the breadth and power of the Confluent ecosystem into your existing BSR workflow.
 - In addition to other breaking change checks, the BSR checks schemas for [backwards compatibility](#compatibility) with CSR subjects when publishing to the BSR, ensuring that only safe and approved changes flow downstream.
 - The CSR integration works with any Confluent-compatible Kafka client, downstream systems like kSQL and Kafka Connect, and management tools like AKHQ, making all the capabilities of the Confluent ecosystem available to your organization.